 Working on Performance asked before the Project starts.
 Not "we'll aim for good scores"—actual numbers.
 For reference, the Oxbridge Summer Courses site we built hit mobile Core Web Vitals passed with LCP 1.8s and CLS 0.01.
 That was the target going in, not a happy accident at the end.

-How much period does a WordPress to Next.js migration take?
+How much does WordPress to Next.js migration cost in 2026?

-What Happened to my SEO ranking after migrating?
+What happens to my SEO rankings after migrating?

 They can, if the migration is handled carelessly.
 A proper redirect map, pre-launch SEO audit, and monitoring setup in place before go-live will prevent most of the damage.
 Rankings sometimes dip slightly during the transition period regardless—Google needs time to recrawl.
 A well-executed migration recovers within weeks.
 A badly managed one can take months.

-No. Editors stay in the admin, visitors get the speed.
+No. With headless WordPress, editors stay in the admin; visitors get the fast Next.js front end.

 Can I migrate WooCommerce to Next.js?